What is convergence insufficiency?

 - Sleepiness when reading

-- Needing to re-read things several times
+- Needing to re-read things a few times

-- Frequent loss of place when reading
+- Often losing your place when reading

 - Motion sickness or vertigo